🎉 25% off Pre-Sale! Bluetooth LE course with real hardware included - no SDK required

-If you’re looking for a way to add BLE connectivity to your project, you have many options.
+If you're looking for a way to add Bluetooth LE connectivity to your project, you have many options.
 So how do you know which module is right for you?
 We’ll help you understand the options available and make the best decision for your needs.

-There are a few key considerations to keep in mind when selecting a BLE module.
+There are a few key considerations to keep in mind when selecting a Bluetooth LE module.
 These include:

-- Does the module support the BLE features that your project requires?
+1. Does the module support the Bluetooth LE features that your project requires?

 If your application needs a higher transmission throughput, then look for modules that support 2M PHY or advertisement packet extension.
 For longer ranges, then modules that support LE Coded PHY.
 For indoor location & positioning and tracking applications, you'll want a module that supports Angle of Arrival (AoA) or Angle of Departure (AoD) mechanisms.